 As I get the sense that you’re a curious spirit too, I find myself in the position of clearing up some more VPN (Virtual Private Network) related things.

-On today’s agenda, we have a special subject – the “Alpha and Omega” of the VPN “automated” connection – the VPN client software or app.
+We have a special subject on today’s agenda – the “Alpha and Omega” of the VPN “automated” connection – the VPN client software or app.

 As you need to be (soft)Aware, let’s discuss this critical VPN-related topic.

 I suggest you get our priorities right, so please check the Transylvanian explanation first.

 The VPN client software deBATed in the Transylvanian way.

 Sometimes I find myself analyzing TomBat’s actions, and I end up being amazed.
 I like to say that once you go BAT, you never come back.

 in Transylvania in the World.
 Even so, he is bloody smart, coming up with unpredictable ideas.
 What I’m about to tell you is unforeseen.

 Remember the episode when he and GrandMaBat made BATgian chocolate for PonyBat?
 That chocolate was a success.
 Word of mouth works even in the bats’ world, so many bat males wanted to surprise their girlfriends with chocolate.
 He seized the opportunity, and he is now a part-time chocolate dealer in Castlevania, his neighborhood.

 Their chocolate traffic network is vast, and it includes GrandMaBat, of course, PonyBat, and AnonymousBat.